 6 True/False Questions

-Comparative Advantage → A country has a comparative advantage in the production of a good if the relative cost (opportunity cost) of producing that good is lower than that of its trading partner.
+Absolute Advantage → A country has a comparative advantage in the production of a good if the relative cost (opportunity cost) of producing that good is lower than that of its trading partner.

 The Product Life Cycle Theory of Trade → The gains from trade that occur over time because trade causes an increase in a country's economic growth or induces greater efficiency in the use of existing resources.